mamodoum/Ansible/README.md

-# Ansible
+s# Ansible

-Syntax of playbook using parsing
+Syntax of playbook using parsing and some scripts Python